What a difference it makes. . . .

 The drought across east Africa this year has been devastating.
 And, as usual, the infants have suffered the most.
 This spring, the beds at New Life Home for abandoned infants are fuller than ever.

 But once a child arrives at New Life Home in Kenya, the drought for him or for her is over.
 She is given a name, food, warmth, care, medical attention, and love, lots of love.
 On the first day of a child’s arrival, all of the staff members, from cooks to caregivers and accountants along with the toddlers and volunteers come out to the courtyard to welcome her with songs and prayers.
 They have welcomed nearly two thousand children since the home opened in 1993—most of them tiny and barely hanging to life, many of them testing positive for HIV.

-This little girl Winnie just recently arrived.
+This little girl arrived just two months ago.
 God willing, she will be leaving with a forever Kenyan family before her first Christmas!
-But in the meantime, Winnie is cared for by donations and love from around the world.
+But in the meantime, she will be cared for by donations and love from around the world.
 During these months of her life, it is our privilege to hold her.
 Please join us.

-The Rev. Janet Mutinda, National Director of New LIfe Home (second from left)
+The Rev. Janet Mutinda, National Director of New LIfe Home in Kenya

 A brief history of